Skip to main content

 1. to assist the President and act for the President as needed,

-4. to maintain the bank account, pay bills, and keep books.
+3. to maintain the bank account, pay bills authorized by the board, and keep books.

 Effectiveness and Amendments: These By-laws shall be deemed effective when accepted by the membership by consensus.
 Amendments to the By-laws shall be proposed by a majority of the Executive Board and become effective when accepted by the membership by consensus.